vintasoftware/django-templated-email/README.rst

 Additionally you can call **send_templated_mail** and optionally override the following parameters::

-    template_dir='your_template_dir/' #Override where the method looks for email templates cc=['fubar@example.com']          #Set a CC on the mail bcc=['fubar@example.com']         #Set a BCC on the mail template_dir='your_template_dir/' #Override where the method looks for email templates
+    template_dir='your_template_dir/' #Override where the method looks for email templates file_extension='email'            #Override the file extension of the email templates cc=['fubar@example.com']          #Set a CC on the mail bcc=['fubar@example.com']         #Set a BCC on the mail template_dir='your_template_dir/' #Override where the method looks for email templates